 In order to test the functionality of the final model, veterinary residents and cardiology attendings at the University of Wisconsin Madison School of Veterinary Medicine were asked to voluntarily participate in testing.
-Participants consisted of 3 cardiology residents, 4 cardiology attendings, and 4 residents from specialties other than cardiology.
+Participants consisted of 3 cardiology residents, 3 cardiology attendings, and 3 residents from specialties other than cardiology (surgery, anesthesiology, and ophthalmology).
+This study was approved by the Institutional Review Board at the University of Wisconsin - Madison and was granted exempt status.